 Some excellent Bible apps are available.

 - YouVersion has many translations/versions available for free, other free tools for individuals or churches.

 - BibleGateway has many translations/versions and reading/study tools available for free.
 BG also offers a paid upgrade for deeper study.

 - Logos Bible from FaithLife has a free app, but works best as a subscription service for everyone from novice to scholar.

 Consider listening to the Bible.

 Before the widespread printing of Bibles, public reading of the Scripture was perhaps the most important method of hearing God’s Word.
-A modern individual can own as many Bibles as they want.
+A modern individual can own as many printed Bibles as they want, but may not actually read any of them.
 Over the years, recordings of the Bible have been available on vinyl discs, cassette tapes, compact disks, and other formats.
-I like to listen to my phone app bluetoothed to my car receiver.
+I like to listen to the Bible app through my phone blue-toothed to my car receiver.